banner-3

 6. Scandinavian Simvastatin Survival Group.
 Randomised trial of cholesterol lowering in 4444 patients with coronary heart disease: the Scandinavian Simvastatin Survival Study (4S).
 Lancet.
 1994;344:1383-1389.

-7. Sacks FM, Et al. The effect of pravastatin on coronary events after myocardial infarction in patients with average cholesterol levels.
+7. Sacks FM, et al. The effect of pravastatin on coronary events after myocardial infarction in patients with average cholesterol levels.
 Cholesterol and Recurrent Events Trial investigators.
 N Engl J Med.
 1996;335:1001-1009.

 8. The Long-Term Intervention With Pravastatin in Ischaemic Disease Study Group.
 Prevention of cardiovascular events and death with pravastatin in patients with coronary heart disease and a broad range of initial cholesterol levels.
 N Engl J Med.
-1998;339:1349-1357.

-9. Heat Protection Study Collaborative Group.
-MRC/BHF heart protection study of cholesterol lowering with simvastatin in 20536 high-risk individuals: a randomised placebo-controlled trial.
-Lancet.
-2002;360:7-22.
+9. Heart Protection Study Collaborative Group.
+MRC/BHF heart protection study of cholesterol lowering with simvastatin in 20536

 10. Shepherd J, Blauw GJ, Murphy MB, et al. Pravastatin in elderly individuals at risk of vascular disease (prosper): a randomised controlled trial.
 Lancet.
 2002;360:1623-1630.